 There is a rich pioneer/exploring history of the Tarkine region, which was regarded as one of Tasmania's toughest and most impenetrable regions.
 Prospecting and Mining was one of the biggest drawcards to the region for early settlers, with tin mining set up at Balfour, Gold at Corinna, and Tin at Waratah also.
 Prospectors often searched the rivers in years between 1850 and 1950 quite unsuccessfully.

 These ocean currents mix with the river flow, creating a washing machine effect.
-Foaming waves push ancient logs that have been carried perhaps 170km down river from the heart of the Tarkine Wilderness up onto lonely beaches.
+Foaming waves push ancient logs up onto lonely beaches, having been carried by floodwaters up to 100km away down the river from the heart of the Tarkine Wilderness.
 As a result, five hundred year old forest giants of Tasmanian oak, Blackwood, myrtle, or sassafras, became the foundation of coastal dunes, having laid buried in the sand for perhaps 1000 years.
+Those near the waterline are revealed by scouring tides from time to time.
+Some of the timbers scattered across the rocks appear to have been carried across the world from South America with the currents as they are from trees not found on Tasmania's shores but are native to South America.

-The origin of the name Temma Harbour is not known.
+The origin of the name Temma is not known.
 Mary Hopkin's 1969 hit song of the same name is not about this locality.
-Its name did inspire the song, however, but the songwriter, Philamore Lincoln, states the name was selected randomly from a map while looking for a place name that sounded romantic. "catch a fish and light a fire, drink some wine with me" - Sounds like Temms Harbour to me.
+Its name did inspire the song, however, but the songwriter, Philamore Lincoln, states the name was selected randomly from a map while looking for a place name that sounded romantic. "catch a fish and light a fire, drink some wine with me" - it sounds like Temma to me.

 The Tarkine region of North West Tasmania contains a number of unique cave systems.
 There are a series of extraordinary magnesite karst systems, including unique cave and pinnacle formations at Lyons River and the Arthur River-Victory Springs area, including warm springs.
 These cave systems are not only unique in themselves, but are also home to extraordinary cave dwelling creatures, such as the bizarretroglodyte (cave dwelling spider) and other fascinating creatures.